- 525 students have provided 17,500 hours of pro-bono business analysis.

 and 2007 for demonstrated market-based results.

-The mission of the Jake Jabs Center for Entrepreneurship for the New West is to help Montana businesses flourish by connecting them to Montana State University students and resources.
+The mission of the Center for Entrepreneurship is to help Montana businesses flourish by connecting them to Montana State University students and resources.
 The Center incorporates hands-on experiential education by pairing students with start-up or growth technology companies and serves as a connection to businesses and organizations throughout Montana.

 Student Consulting Projects

-In MGMT 463/BMGT 463, The Entrepreneurial Experience, students provide pro bono consulting to businesses and not-for-profit organizations every semester, including clients such as RightNow Technologies, Yellowstone Bees and the Ellen Theater.
+In BMGT 463, The Entrepreneurial Experience and BMGT 475, The Management Experience, students provide pro bono consulting to businesses and not-for-profit organizations every semester, including clients such as RightNow Technologies, Yellowstone Bees and the Ellen Theater.
 Projects for these clients include market assessments, creating promotional materials, writing employee handbooks, and assessing the feasibility of new technologies.
 Students gain valuable, real-life experience working with start-up companies, while entrepreneurs gain valuable consulting for their businesses.
-Since 2002, when the Center was founded, 410 MSU College of Business students have provided more than 14,500 hours of pro bono consulting to 140 clients, which resulted in 400 new jobs in these companies.
+Since 2002, when the Center was founded, 525 MSU business students have provided more than 17,500 hours of pro bono consulting to 170 clients, which resulted in more than 400 new jobs in these companies.

 Alderson Minor in Entrepreneurship and Small Business Management